Statement of Teaching Philosophy

 I keep thinking about what it means to be a balanced teacher, down-to-earth scholar, and authentic human being in the community and society.
 I have a passion for human transformation, rooted in self-knowledge and self-criticism.

-I find the following three modes of attitude essential for human transformation:- "I am no-one" is an attitude of humility before God (the love of God).
+- "I am no-one" is an attitude of humility before God (the love of God).

 - "I am some-one" is an attitude of agency and confidence in God (the love of self).